Azure-Samples/contoso-real-estate/docs/README.md

 ## App architecture

-To support this app functionality, the Contoso engineering team decided to build the app with the following structure:
+To support this app functionality, the Contoso engineering team used the following structure:

 - Web app with a custom domain
   - UI for blog and portal front ends